OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 The XING Services offer various possibilities to search for particular XING Members, including a Power Search feature and a Search Agent feature.
 These various search functions may assist you, for example, in finding other XING Members with similar interests.
 The search functions can also help you to initiate contact with other XING Members who offer exactly what you are looking for.
 Thus, you can find the contacts you need - and systematically expand your personal network.

 **11\.
-Newsletter, weekly Status emails**
+Newsletter, weekly status e-mails**

-XING regularly sends out newsletters or weekly status emails (collectively hereinafter referred to as the "newsletter(s)") to all XING Members.
+XING regularly sends out newsletters or weekly status e-mails (collectively hereinafter referred to as the "newsletter(s)") to all XING Members.
 In these newsletters XING may inform you, among other things, about new features on XING, about your events in the upcoming week, and XING may also provide you with specific personal statistics from the respective past calendar week (i.e. the number of hits on your Profile, whether you have new contacts to be confirmed and/or new private messages, etc.).

 Finally, XING may inform you about three (3) random XING Members who have visited your Profile in the past week.
 Of course, this may also apply to yourself vice versa, i.e. you may be one of those random XING Members with regard to another XING Member whose Profile you have visited in the past week.

-You may choose to unsubscribe from the newsletter at any time by changing you notification settings on XING or by sending an email to the link provided at the end of each newsletter without costs arising by virtue thereof, other than transmission costs pursuant to the basic rates.
+You may choose to unsubscribe from the newsletter at any time by changing you notification settings on XING or by sending an e-mail to the link provided at the end of each newsletter without costs arising by virtue thereof, other than transmission costs pursuant to the basic rates.

 **12\.
 Cookies and pixels**